George J. Borjas, Labor Economics, Mc Graw Hill, 2016

-A reading list of the most relevant papers will be provided during the lectures.
+A reading list of the most relvant papers will be provided during the lectures.

 Type of Assessment

 Labor supply.
 Labor demand.
 Labor market equilibrium.
 Human capital.
-The wage structure.Migration.
-Labor market gender and other discrimination.
+The wage structure.labor mobility.
+Labor market discrimination.
 Unions.
+Incentive pay.
 Unemployment.

 Development issues: The labour market in developing countries.
 Growth, distribution, employment and poverty.
 Informality.
 Wages in developing countries.
 Labour migration and development.
 Education and human capital.
 Labour market institutions.Labour market policies for development.